 - Using a scraper – If the layer of adhesive is thin you can use a scraper to clear it out.
 However, if you’re working on a ceramic surface, use a plastic scraper.
 Ceramic has a glazed surface and if you use a metal scraper, you can damage the glaze.
 If you’re working on a larger area, you can use an electric power scraper to ease your work.

 - Using a grinder – If the adhesive is in a thick layer, the best way to remove it is by using a floor grinder.
 The grinder uses circular motions and will cut and break the adhesive from the floor.
 Make sure to wear protective goggles, a dust mask and gloves.

-Thinset adhesive can be used in bathrooms and pool areas, Unlike mortar, thin set adhesive is water resistant and hard, which also makes it difficult to remove.
-Some of the adhesives may come out with the tiles which will leave the floor area uneven and bumpy.
+You can use thin-set adhesive in bathrooms and pool areas.
+Unlike mortar, thin-set adhesive is water-resistant and hard, which also makes it difficult to remove.
+Some of the adhesives may come out with the tiles, which will leave the floor area uneven and bumpy.

-After drying the adhesive gets almost impossible to remove with a hammer and a chisel.
+After drying, the adhesive gets almost impossible to remove with a hammer and a chisel.
 To get rid of the adhesive, you need to use an electrical chisel or a grinder.
 Wear protective goggles and a dust mask.
-Make sure to follow the same cleaning procedure when you’re done.
+Make sure to follow the exact cleaning procedure when you’re done.